AdobeDocs/audience-manager-learn.en/help/other-integrations/integrating-with-rtcdp/rtcdp-segments-for-aam-users.md

 description: As you move from Audience Manager to Real-time Customer Data Platform, it is helpful to understand the differences in concepts.
 This video looks at the differences in segments and segment creation between Audience Manager and Real-time CDP.
 feature: Experience Platform Integration
 topic: Integrations
-role: User, Architect, Admin, Leader
+role: User, Developer, Admin, Leader
 level: Intermediate
 doc-type: feature video
 thumbnail: 331901.jpg